EvdH0/ODity-growth-E-coli/README.md

 ```

 ### Docker
 To circumvent setting up all the dependencies in a Python environment, a Docker container is supplied on Docker Hub.
-The following four simple steps are required
+The following four simple steps are required:

 1. To get started download Docker https://docs.docker.com/get-started/
 2. Pull down this repository using `git clone https://github.com/EvdH0/ODity-growth-E-coli.git`